-According to the American Heart Association, 1 in 3 adults have high blood pressure.
-More importantly though, 1 in 6 don’t even know it — and that’s a BIG problem!
+According to the American Heart Association, 1 in 3 adults has high blood pressure.
+More importantly, 1 in 6 don’t even know it — and that’s a BIG problem!

 High blood pressure, also known as hypertension (See blood pressure chart below) is called the “silent killer” for a reason — there are no obvious symptoms but it can result in heart attack, stroke and even death.
 The good news is there’s a lot you can do to maintain healthy blood pressure or get back to one, often without the need for medications.

 Here is a quick summary of 5 ways to maintain a healthy blood pressure:

 Exercise Regularly: Exercise alters the structure of arteries, decreases arterial stiffness, and regulates the autonomic nervous system.

 Eat a healthy diet: One of the most recognized diets for reducing or maintaining a healthy blood pressure is the DASH diet

 Maintain a healthy weight: Healthy weight is defined as a body mass index (BMI) under 25

 Balance sodium/potassium: The sodium/potassium balance in your body plays a key role in the health and dilation of blood vessels and arteries.